-Evaluation Type Description of Evaluation Enrollment Confirmation eValue Completed within the first five days of the On-Ramp of every clerkship.
+Туре Description Site Documents • Students must complete the required site documents and submit them to the site by the required due date.
+Due dates for these sites may vary from a few days to months in advance.
+Students are responsible for knowing the due dates of clinical sites and submitting documentation in a timely manner so that rotations may start on the designated date.
+If the paperwork is not complete, the student could lose the opportunity to rotate at the site.
+Enrollment Confirmation in eValue Completed within the first five days of the on-ramp of every clerkship.
 List the preceptor's name and email.
-Student Evaluation of Clerkship/ Preceptor • Completed during the last five days of every clerkship in eValue .
+Student Evaluation of Clerkship/ Preceptor Completed during the last five days of every clerkship in eValue.
 Clinical Competency Assessment Preceptor evaluation of the student.
 Email sent via eValue to preceptor the last five days of clerkship.
-Provide a hard copy of the evaluation to the preceptor.
+Provide a hard copy of the evaluation to the preceptor if necessary.
 Make an effort to have the evaluation completed PRIOR to leaving the clerkship.
-Student Self- Reflection • Student evaluation of themselves and the specialty.
+Student Self-Reflection Student evaluation of themselves and the specialty.
 This information will be kept, allowing the student an opportunity to reflect at a later date on their feelings about the specialty.
+Case Logs and Time Tracking Students must log all of their clinical encounters and their daily work hours into eValue.
 Off-ramp/On-ramp Take the specialty-specific COMAT exam.
 Prepare for the next clerkship.
 Didactic modules and simulation exercises for the next clerkship.
 Check eValue for the next clerkship and confirm the accuracy.
 Contact the Department of Clinical Education for any discrepancies.
-Contact the following site for details of start, location, and orientation.
+Contact the following site for details of the start, location, and orientation.
+Look ahead in eValue to the subsequent rotation to confirm due dates for site documents.